hadashiA/VitalRouter/README.md

 ```

 > [!NOTE]
-> Is this magic unclear?
-Well, there are no restrictions by Interface, but it will generate source code that will be resolved at compile time, so you will be able to follow the code well enough.
+> There are no restrictions by Interface but it will generate source code that will be resolved at compile time, so you will be able to follow the code well enough.

 Now, when and how does the routing defined here call?
 There are several ways to make it enable this.